Dental Implants – Whitinsville, MA

-A single tooth can be replaced via one titanium post and one implant-retained crown.
+A single tooth can be replaced via one titanium post and one dental crown.
 Attaching the two components together is a metal connector known as an abutment.
-This keeps the porcelain crown stable, just make sure to clean it during your daily oral care.
+This keeps the porcelain crown stable.
+Just make sure to clean it during your daily oral care.

 Missing Multiple Teeth